NoWauu/NoWauu/README.md

 I also participated to the Nuit du c0de 2023, which is a 6 hours long coding contest.

+I also did the 24h INFO, a cross-IUT contest with 24 hours of non-stop programming.
+It has 3 parts of 8 hours : algorithm, web and crypto/cybersecurity.

 ### 📫 How to reach me:
 - Discord : noway_y